Robert E. Lee High School athlete refuses to wear jersey unless name is changed

-TYLER, Texas (KETK) – The effort to rename Robert E. Lee High School in Tyler has heated up again, following the death of George Floyd along with nationwide and international protests of police brutality and systemic racism.
+TYLER, Texas (KETK) – The effort to rename Robert E. Lee High School in Tyler, Texas has heated up again, following the death of George Floyd along with nationwide and international protests of police brutality and systemic racism.

 One athlete for the school is attempting to take her own stand, as the TISD board meets Monday, for the first time since an online petition to change the name has reached nearly 10,000 signatures.